sdr-enthusiasts/docker-tar1090/README.md

 ## Metrics

-Then using the `:telegraf` tag, the image contains [Telegraf](https://docs.influxdata.com/telegraf/), which can be used to capture metrics from `readsb` if an output is enabled.
+When using the `:telegraf` tag, the image contains [Telegraf](https://docs.influxdata.com/telegraf/), which can be used to capture metrics from `readsb` if an output is enabled.

 **NOTE - READ CAREFULLY**: As of 27 April 2023, the `latest` image no longer container Telegraf.
 If you want to send metrics to InfluxDB or Prometheus, please use this image: